Air Conditioner Repair Checklist

 - Ensure your hands and feet are free of moisture before you work on the panel or breakers.

 - Look for the breaker labeled “AC” and make sure it’s in the “on” spot.
-If it’s overloaded, the switch will be in the middle or “off” spot.
+If it’s overloaded, the switch will be in the "off" position.

 - Quickly shift the switch back to the “on” spot.
 If it instantly flips again, don’t reset it and get in touch with us at 847-362-0262.
 A breaker that keeps tripping may signal your residence has an electrical problem.